Visit Bordeaux - Place de la Bourse © French Moments

 Tourist Flow in Bordeaux

-Most of the time, travellers do not do complete research before visiting France.
-Many people still consider travelling only in the summertime a universal knowledge.
 That is why it is the most crowded in Bordeaux from June to August.

-Bordeaux © French Moments
+Visit Bordeaux - Place de la Bourse © French Moments

-Place de la Bourse © French Moments
+Visit Bordeaux – Place de la Bourse © French Moments

-If you decide the same, be prepared for a possibly uncomfortable time.
 Not only will there be heat, but you will also eventually get exhausted by crowds of people mingling together, shoulder to shoulder at every corner.

 Naturally, the wintertime is the least popular time slot for tourists, but December, January, and February are your go-to months if you want to avoid them altogether.

 However, we suggest finding the perfect middle ground.
-Once again, it would be best if you considered travelling at the end of summer when the peak touristy season is coming to an end, and most people avoid travelling right before autumn.
+Once again, it would be best if you considered travelling at the end of summer when the peak tourist season is coming to an end, and most people avoid travelling right before autumn.

 Click on France tours to find inspiration for more trips to this stunning country.